incompletude/archive/literature/literature.md

 - Today I am proud to say that I am inhuman, that I belong not to men and governments, that I have nothing to do with creeds and principles.
 I have nothing to do with the creaking machinery of humanity-I belong to the earth!
 [Tropic of Cancer]
 - The cancer of time is eating us away.
 [Tropic of Cancer]
 - Do anything, but let it produce joy.
 Do anything, but let it yield ecstasy.
 [Tropic of Cancer]
+- Half the harm that is done in this world is due to people who want to feel important.
+They don't mean to do harm; but the harm does not interest them.
+Or they do not see it, or they justify it because they are absorbed in the endless struggle to think well of themselves.
+[The Cocktail Party]